Introduction to SSL Manager

 The last step of creating a secure site is to upload the certificate you receive from your Certificate Authority.

-After receiving your certificate from your Certificate Authority, you need to upload it to our servers in order for us to set up your secure site.
+After receiving your certificate from your Certificate Authority, you need to upload it to our servers for us to set up your secure site.

-To upload your certificate, select the “Upload your certificate ” radio button and click the “Next” button.
+Select the “Upload your certificate ” radio button to upload your certificate and click the “Next” button.
 A form will be displayed.
-Paste the body of certificate in the text area.
+Paste the body of the certificate in the text area.
 Click the “Next” button to complete the operation.
-The result of operation will be displayed.
+The result of the operation will be displayed.
 Click the “Finish” button to exit SSL Manager.
 Your certificate will be set up the next business day.

 Click “Cancel” to cancel the upload and exit the SSL Manager.